Amended Complaint Template, Free Download 2026

 Review the Court's Order or Identify the Deficiencies

 If amending after a motion to dismiss, carefully analyze the court's order to identify every deficiency you must cure.
-If amending as of right or based on new facts, review the original complaint alongside any new evidence from subpoena responses or discovery to determine what allegations to add, modify, or remove.
+If amending as of right or based on new facts, review the original complaint alongside any new evidence from subpoena sample document responses or discovery to determine what allegations to add, modify, or remove.

 Draft the Amended Allegations

 Replead every allegation from the original complaint that remains relevant, incorporating changes and additions.
 Number paragraphs consecutively.
 Add new factual allegations to support any new claims or cure identified deficiencies.
-Ensure all allegations are consistent — do not contradict factual positions taken in the original complaint unless you have a valid basis for the change.
+Ensure all allegations are consistent, do not contradict factual positions taken in the original complaint unless you have a valid basis for the change.

 Add New Claims or Parties